bert-MI4U/HAOS_Teletask_Bridge/readme.md

 # teletask_bridge
 A teletask to home-assistant bridge

+Copied from Jan Bogaerts https://github.com/jan-bogaerts/teletask_bridge, wrapped in a HAOS application so it can be installed and updated with the help from copilot to accommodate RGBW led strips with 4 dimmers, feedback for switches and the use of additional sensors.

 This application allows you to take full control of your teletask setup through the home-assistant gateway.
 It registers your teletask unit as an mqtt device and adds all the sensors/actuators that you have defined in the config.

 ## installation as HAOS add-on